▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Careful grooming is not just for cleanliness and hygiene, but above all for the health of your dog.
 Brush your dog regularly and check his ears, claws, eyes and teeth.
 This way you can quickly detect any changes and make an appointment with the vet on time.

 Being overweight is a problem for all dog breeds and quickly causes more complaints.
-Therefore, it is advisable to check your pet's weight regularly.
+So, it is advisable to check your pet's weight regularly.
 Hand palpation is also a good way to determine if your dog is of normal weight..
 You shouldn't be able to see your dog's ribs from a distance., but i should be able to feel them.

 Otherwise, the health of Jämthund is very robust, and there is no need to fear the hereditary diseases typical of the breed.
 If you have time, experience, money and the desire to fully adapt to this breed, you will surely have many years of pleasure with him Jämthund.